file-format/Docs/en/email/_index.md

 Got queries related to Email file formats?
 Head on to our community [forums](https://forum.fileformat.com/c/email) to benefit from the knowledge shared by File Format experts.

+## Open Source APIs for Email Files

+Check out the list of [Open Source APIs to read and write Email File Formats](https://products.fileformat.com/email/).

 ## List of Email File Extensions and Associated File Formats

 Following is a list of popular email file types along with their associated extensions.